George Chouliarakis

 George Chouliarakis (Γιώργος Χουλιαράκης), also transliterated as Giorgos Houliarakis, is a Greek academic and politician who served as an Alternate Minister of Finance in the Second Cabinet of Alexis Tsipras, serving under Euclid Tsakalotos.
 Chouliarakis was formerly the interim Minister of Finance in the caretaker government led by Vassiliki Thanou-Christophilou.

-He is currently a lecturer in economics at the University of Manchester, and was also the chief negotiator for the Greek government in the run-up to the third bailout package.
+He led the technical negotiations of the third bailout package from May to August 2015.
+He currently serves as economic advisor to the Governor of the Bank of Greece, Yannis Stournaras.

 Education

 Chouliarakis was born in Iasmos and studied economics at the University of Athens, before completing a Master's degree at the University of London.
 He later completed his PhD in economics at the University of Warwick.

 Academic career

 Chouliarakis has taught economics at the University of Essex, and has been a research fellow at the Institute for Employment Research of the University of Warwick.
 He is currently the Jean Monnet Lecturer in European Economic Integration at the University of Manchester.
 He is also a visiting scholar at the Bank of Greece and a fellow of the Euro Area Business Cycle Network.

 His research interests include macroeconomics, economic history, labour economics, international macroeconomics and the macroeconomics of monetary unions.